SynthstromAudible/DelugeFirmware/Documentation/community_features.md

 ### Kit Keyboard View
  - ([#112]) All-new use for the "keyboard" button in kit clips, uses the main pad grid for MPC-style 16 level playing.
 Horizonatal encoder scrolls by one pad at a time, allowing positioning drums left to right, and vertical encoder jumps vertically by rows.

+### Instrument & Kit Clip View
+  - ([#129]) Quantize & Humanize
+    - Press and hold a note in clip view and turn the tempo knob right or left to apply quantize or humanize respectively to that row.
+    - Press and hold a note and press and turn the tempo knob to apply quantize or humanize to all rows.
+    - The amount of quantization/humanization is shown in the display.
+    - This feature can be toggled in the [runtime features menu](#runtime-features).

 ### Audio Clip View
  - ([#141]) Holding the vertical encoder down while turning the horizontal encoder will shift the clip along the underlying audio file, similar to the same interface for instrument clips.